 An alternate route on gravel when common routes are unavailable.
 Our options are getting limited.
 Butters Bridge and Black Mountain Peninsula are closed.
 Cycling must go on.
 Try a Arboretum and Black Mountain gravel ride instead of the LBG CBR Cycle Route.

+Loop rides are popular.
 A great dirt loop around Canberra: “Canberra Centenary Trail without the suburbs” is made up of the Bicentennial National Trail (BNT) and the Canberra Centenary Trail (CCT).
 The route avoids crossing the suburbs.
-New loop rides in the north and south follow cross links reviewed by CyclingGravel recently.

-The Canberra Centenary Trail is 140km long.
+Using the ACT Rapid Bus service to get to the track heads.
+The Canberra Centenary Trail is 140 km long.
 Most people will not ride it in one go.
 One trick is to break it up into multiple stages and to do a different section on different days.
 The question now is how to get to the track head and home again at the end of the ride.
 Canberra.bike suggests taking the bike on a Canberra Rapid Bus.
 The terminus stations are a base camp for the rides.

+Riding the western slopes of Mount Stromlo.
 A gravel ride from Denman Prospect shops, to Stromlo Forest and across its western slopes.
 The route winds its way over hills and across creeks, with uninterrupted views of the Murrumbidgee Valley and the Brindabella Range.
-The ride is 25.7km, a 500m rise, hilly, and with no locked gates.
+The ride is 25.7 km, a 500 m rise, hilly, and with no locked gates.
 A mountain bike is recommended.